LeonOfTheHollow/Async-Await-Demo/README.md

 ASYNCHRONOUS IN GENERAL
 > Asynchronous functions are functions that need to reach outside of your script to execute, or otherwise require the script to wait for a result before doing something with it.
+Two familiar examples are axios and bcrypt.

 > Promises and callbacks are two different ways of handling asynchronous code.
 Nowadays, promises are *generally* preferred.